istacyn/maze/README.md

 # Raycasting Game

 This is a simple raycasting game written in C. The game renders a 3D-like environment using raycasting techniques.
-It's inspired by classic first-person shooters and aims to provide a fun and educational experience for developers interested in game development and graphics programming.

 ![Game Screenshot](Maze_game.png)